jpmintz01/oTree/README.md

 -- PW 0.3.2<br>
 -- RPS 0.3.3<br>
 -- settings.py 0.2.9<br>
--- Pre-Game questionnaires 0.2.5<br>
+-- Pre-Game questionnaires 0.3<br>
--- Post-Game questionnaires 0.3<br>
+-- Post-Game questionnaires 0.3.1<br>
 -- informed consent 0.3
-- Readme Version 0.3.4
+- Readme Version 0.3.5
 - The experiment apps are set to dev version - participant will see something different.

 To do before experiment:

-- move most pre-game questions to end
+- give the human advisors a name?
+Like "Steven" or something - Prahl and Swol 2017 - accentuates the difference between the human and AI.
 - adjust post-game questions based on Prahl and Swol 2017?
 -- how did you feel when the AI advisor failed you? were you ever going to use it again?<br>
 -- How did you feel about the other human players?
 Did you feel you had more in common with them than the AI?
 Was there a kind of kinship? <br>

-- Adjust participant control "win/lose" ratio to something statistically/logically possible (RPS shouldn't be much more than 33% win) & maybe make it a session variable.
+- Make win/lose a session variable in RPS (already a local var)
+- control P-W score
 - Make results pages better
 - fix participant player number in RPS
 - fix advisor player number in RPS